 The good news is that it’s not too complicated.
 There are just a few basic rules to keep in mind to prevent yourself from standing out as a tourist.

 - Stick to neutral colors – you can never go wrong with black, white, beige or grey.

 - Make sure not to have more than 3 colors in your entire ensemble (including your accessories).

 - Avoid loud colors but you can get a little cheeky and team up a colorful jacket or scarf with an otherwise neutral ensemble.

 - When in doubt, go all black.
 It never fails.

 - Layering is important given the frequent weather changes from sunny to rainy or chilly.

 - Avoid heels.
 It’s rare to find a Parisian woman wearing heels on the roads.
 A good, comfortable pair of sneakers will be your best friend on those cobbled roads.

 - Strictly, no shorts!

-Related post: Worried about getting around in Paris?
+Worried about getting around in Paris?
 Read the Paris Metro travel guide.
-It’s cheap and very convenient!
+It’s cheap and extremely convenient!